hapijs/hapi-pino/README.md

 ### Options
 - `[logPayload]` – when enabled, add the request payload as `payload` to the `response` event log.
 Defaults to `false`.
 - `[logRouteTags]` – when enabled, add the request route tags (as configured in hapi `route.options.tags`) `tags` to the `response` event log.
 Defaults to `false`.
+- `[logRequestStart]` - when enabled, add a log.info() at the beginning of Hapi requests.
+Defaults to `false`
+  Note: when `logRequestStart` is enabled and `getChildBindings` is configured to omit the `req` field, then the `req` field will be omitted from the "request complete" log event.
+This behavior is useful if you want to separate requests from responses and link the two via requestId (frequently done via `headers['x-request-id']`) , where "request start" only logs the request and a requestId, and "request complete" only logs the response and the requestId.
 - `[stream]` - the binary stream to write stuff to, defaults to `process.stdout`.
 - `[prettyPrint]` - pretty print the logs (same as `node server |